 This guide will show you:

-- Sample cover letter closings based on four irresistible offers.
+- Cover letter closing paragraphs based on five irresistible offers.

 - How to close a cover letter for paper and email.

-- Why ending a cover letter with PS can get you hired.
+- Why closing a cover letter with PS can get you hired.

 Here’s a sample cover letter ending with a hook: